moodleworkplace/multitenancy/admin/tool/tenant/README.md

 This plugin adds multi-tenancy feature to Moodle sites.
 Please note that core modifications are required for this plugin to work and it can not be used outside of Moodle Workplace suite.

-## Contributed plugins that can work both with and without Multitenancy plugin
+## Contributed plugins that can work both with and without Multi-tenancy plugin

-In order to support multitenancy plugins must include the "tenant limitation condition" to any SQL query that queries data from the {user} table.
+In order to support multi-tenancy plugins must include the "tenant limitation condition" to any SQL query that queries data from the {user} table.
 If the plugin has functionality that allows to interact with an individual users, the visibility of individual users must also be checked.